edtan094/nomnom/README.md

 A full stack JavaScript web application for users who are hungry and do not know where to eat.

 I decided to build this web application because of my love for food and trying new restaurants/locations.
-Typically, I would use yelp to decide where I should eat with my friends however, we would always have trouble deciding a location since there were always a lot of options.
+Typically, I would use yelp to decide where I should eat with my friends however, we would always have trouble deciding on a location since there were always a lot of options.
 One day, I had a thought that it would be cool if yelp could somehow limit the number of choices or just pick a location for the user.
 I had this idea way before I started my journey into coding.
 As I began to learn the necessary technologies to make a web application, I happily decided to pursue my take on a web application for hungry people.

 ## Technologies Used
 * HTML5